Co Founder of S.L.A.M.

 IV antibiotics, probiotics and an herbal protocol to help boost my immune system and detox from all of the die off caused by medications , was the plan for my treatment.
 By Christmas Eve I was able to go downstairs, without assistance and enjoy my family for the first time in a long time.
 I felt life coming back and knew I could and would fight for my life.

-By May of that year my life saver (LLMD) had been harassed for treating Lyme disease, long before a MA law was passed to protect treating physicians, and I was again without a physician and a way to get the meds I needed.
+By May of that year my current (LLMD) had been harassed for treating Lyme disease, long before a MA law was passed to protect treating physicians, and I was again without a physician and a way to get the meds I needed.
 This was common practice in the medical community for those choosing to treat Lyme disease.
 The Infectious Diseases Society of America's treatment guidelines have since been removed from the Guidelines Clearing House and replaced with evidence base guidelines written by ILADS (International Lyme and Associated Society).

 At this time, my PICC line was pulled and meds abruptly stopped as I was told there would be no more medicine for me!
 Hundreds of patients were left without their Lyme doctor and nowhere to turn.
 The abrupt halt in medication was a miserable experience and I’m just happy to have lived through it.
 My left face again drooping and left sided weakness again presented itself.
 We had no place to go and no more funds for help.